netgroup-polito/frog4-orchestrator/README_INSTALL.md

         $ cd [frog4-orchestrator]
         mysql -u orchestrator -p -Dorchestrator < db.sql

   When it asks the password, enter that used above (i.e., `orchestrator-pwd`).

-- Change the the parameters used to connect to the database in the configuration file:

-        [db]
-        # Mysql DB
-        connection = mysql+pymysql://orchestrator:ORCH_DBPASS@127.0.0.1/orchestrator
+The process may take some seconds.

 ## FROG-orchestrator Configuration file
 For this, you need to modify the [config/default-config.ini](config/default-config.ini) file according to your preferences.